Google Translate: Limitations

 Google Translate, like other automatic translation tools, has its limitations, struggles with polysemy (the multiple meanings a word may have) and multiword expressions (terms that have meanings that cannot be understood or translated by analyzing the individual word units that compose them).
 A word in a foreign language might have two different meanings in the translated language.
 This might lead to mistranslation.
 Additionally, grammatical errors remain a major limitation to the accuracy of Google Translate.
 Google Translate struggles to differentiate between imperfect and perfect aspects in Romance languages.
 The subjunctive mood is often erroneous.
 Moreover, the formal second person (vous) is often chosen, whatever the context.
 Since its English reference material contains only "you" forms, it has difficulty translating a language with "you all" or formal "you" variations.

 Due to differences between languages in investment, research, and the extent of digital resources, the accuracy of Google Translate varies greatly among languages.
 Some languages produce better results than others.
-Most languages from Africa, Asia, and the Pacific, tend to score poorly in relation to the scores of many well-financed European languages, Afrikaans and Chinese being the high-scoring exceptions from their continents.
+Most languages from Africa, Asia, and the Pacific tend to score poorly in relation to the scores of many well-financed European languages, Afrikaans and Chinese being the high-scoring exceptions from their continents.
 No languages indigenous to Australia are included within Google Translate.
-Higher scores for European can be partially attributed to the Europarl Corpus, a trove of documents from the European Parliament that have been professionally translated by the mandate of the European Union into as many as 21 languages.
+Higher scores for European languages can be partially attributed to the Europarl Corpus, a trove of documents from the European Parliament that have been professionally translated by the mandate of the European Union into as many as 21 languages.
 A 2010 analysis indicated that French to English translation is relatively accurate, and 2011 and 2012 analyses showed that Italian to English translation is relatively accurate as well.
 However, if the source text is shorter, rule-based machine translations often perform better; this effect is particularly evident in Chinese to English translations.
 While edits of translations may be submitted, in Chinese specifically one cannot edit sentences as a whole.
 Instead, one must edit sometimes arbitrary sets of characters, leading to incorrect edits.

 The service can be used as a dictionary by typing in words.
 One can translate from a book by using a scanner and an OCR like Google Drive.
 In its Written Words Translation function, there is a word limit on the amount of text that can be translated at once.
 Therefore, long text should be transferred to a document form and translated through its Document Translate function.